trybeapps/server/README.md

 # LibreRead
 Free(Libre) Ebook reader coming soon.
+If you think what I'm building is promising, you could [sponsor my development](https://www.patreon.com/mysticmode).
+That will help me continue working on this software full-time.

 ![Alt text](/static/img/screenshot.png?raw=true "Home Page")